andrea-berling/lispv/README.md

 # Considerations

-I can say that this has been my first complex programming project for it made use of high level software engineering and low level knowledge of digital systems.
+I can say that this has been my first complex programming project for that it makes use of high level software engineering and low level knowledge of digital systems.

 I have not received help by LLMs for the organization of code nor for implementing algorithms (and it shows).
 The algorithms used here are unoptimized and sometimes redundant by intention.
 What I've wanted to achieve with this project was exploring programming languages and computer architecture, and exemplifying them in a working program.